 Exhibition - "The Tables of the Law" by Robin Suiffet

-Robin Suiffet works on the effect produced by the perception of immensity, and presents his new exhibition entitled "les Tables de la Loi".
+Robin Suiffet explores the effect created by the perception of immensity and presents his new exhibition, titled "Les Tables de la Loi."
 It consists of books and boxes in very small formats, displayed in tilted showcases.

 Description

-"Looking at the immensity puts one's feet back on the ground.
-Mountains and places of prayer produce a similar effect," reads the event poster.
-With Robin Suiffet's now regular exhibitions, the Mont-Cenis pyramid (Notre-Dame de l'Assomption chapel), a place of prayer, also becomes a special exhibition venue.
-Suiffet, from Lanslebourg, works on the effect produced by the perception of immensity.
-Paradoxically, this year he is doing so with very small formats, displayed in sloping showcases.
-These books and boxes have the particularity of being sealed.
-On the lids of the boxes and the covers of the books, the viewer will find small oil works and monotypes (prints) that give clues to the contents of the volumes.
-This content resonates with the titles of the works: each title is a Latin legal sentence.
-These small, mysterious objects thus become windows onto the immense scales they deal with.
-They encourage meditation in a fitting setting, combining prayer in this chapel with contemplation on the impressive Mont-Cenis plateau.
+"Gazing at the immensity brings one back down to earth.
+Mountains and places of prayer have a similar effect," reads the event poster.
+With Robin Suiffet’s now regular exhibitions, the Mont-Cenis pyramid (Notre-Dame de l’Assomption chapel), a place of prayer, has also become a unique exhibition venue.
+Suiffet, from Lanslebourg, explores the effect produced by the perception of immensity.
+Paradoxically, this year he is doing so with very small formats, displayed in slanted showcases.
+These books and boxes are unique in that they are sealed.
+On the lids of the boxes and the covers of the books, the viewer will find small oil paintings and monotypes (prints) that offer clues to the contents of the volumes.
+This content resonates with the titles of the works: each title is a Latin legal phrase.
+These small, mysterious objects thus become windows onto the immense scales they address.
+They encourage meditation in a fitting setting, combining prayer in this chapel with contemplation of the impressive Mont-Cenis plateau.

 The Tables of the Law